-You can let the recording resume automatically when you start moving again, or manually resume from the pop-up screen by pressing the upper button.
+You can let the recording resume automatically when you start moving again, or resume it manually by pressing the upper button.

 4.10.
 Display theme

 To increase the readability of your watch screen while exercising or navigating, you can change between light and dark themes.